suraj976-droid/asp.netcoremvc-starter/README.md

 2) Mapping - one to one and many to one - img

-3) Orm - query and Link
+3) Orm - query and Link  - img

 - Zip file For starter